dragonflydb/documentation/docs/command-reference/sorted-sets/zdiff.md

 ## Return Values

-- Without `WITHSCORES`: The command returns an array of members that are in the first sorted set but not in any of the other given sets.
+- Without `WITHSCORES`: The command returns an array of members that are in the first sorted set but not in any of the other given sorted sets.
 - With `WITHSCORES`: The command returns an array where each member is followed by its score.

 ## Code Examples